EdgeAgent/CallScheduler/replit.md

 ### Data Storage Solutions
 Currently implements an in-memory storage system through the `MemStorage` class, which provides:
 - **User Management**: Authentication and user data storage
-- **Contact Management**: Customer contact information and notes
+- **Contact Management**: Customer contact information and notes with full CRUD operations
 - **Call Tracking**: Call history, status, and conversation logs
-- **Appointment Scheduling**: Meeting coordination and status tracking
+- **Appointment Scheduling**: Complete appointment management with calendar integration, monthly filtering, and deletion capabilities
 - **Configuration Storage**: System settings and AI voice preferences

 The storage is designed with a database abstraction layer for easy migration to PostgreSQL using Drizzle ORM (schema defined but not yet connected).
+Enhanced with delete operations and monthly appointment queries for calendar functionality.

 ### Authentication and Authorization
 Basic user management system with: